David-Else/simple-youtube-chapter-extractor/README.md

 - Add more text chapter formats
 - Add more tests
 - Automate `mkvmerge` usage
 - Automate `youtube-dl` chapter extraction from JSON file.
-The feature is currently broken, `youtube-dl --write-info-json` results in `"chapters": null`
+The feature is currently broken in `2020.11.17`, `youtube-dl --write-info-json` results in `"chapters": null`

 ## Suggested things not to bother with